cortexlabs/nucleus/README.md

 # Nucleus model server

 The Nucleus is a model server for TensorFlow and generic Python models.
-The model server is supposed to run as part of a k8s pod.
+The Nucleus model server is supposed to run as part of a k8s pod.
 For developing your model server, you can run it locally with docker compose.
 Compatible with the [Cortex](https://github.com/cortexlabs/cortex) cluster.
 A non-comprehensive list of all features baked into Nucleus is:

 1. TensorFlow models.
 1. Generic Python models (PyTorch, ONNX, Sklearn, MLFlow, Numpy, Pandas, Caffe, etc) with custom loader.